Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 In our culture, beauty often involves people objectifying what they find beautiful and them wanting to own or control it.
 It can also be used to create false ideals around perfection.

 When the power of beauty is deeply respected, then it holds immense capacity to transform people’s experience and behaviour.
+When the power of beauty is recognised something doesn’t even need to be that pretty or attractive to have this effect.

 “Something can be incredibly evocative without being beautiful.
 And something can be quite beautiful without being evocative.”